prakashnalubolu/Digit-recognition-via-mobile-application/README.md

 ## Project Explanation

 * **Training Pipeline**: Preprocess images and labels, train a Convolutional Recurrent Neural Network (CRNN) with CTC loss in PyTorch, and evaluate using Word/Character Error Rates.
-* **Mobile App**: Integrate the trained model into an Android app via PyTorch Mobile and CameraX for offline, real-time OCR with live text overlays.
+* **Mobile App**: Integrate the trained model into an Android app via PyTorch Mobile and CameraX for offline, real-time OCR with live digit overlays.

 ## Model Architecture